-Sewing fans helping injured animals in Australia
+Sewing fans helping injured animals

 Wildlife sanctuaries across southern Australia have been helping injured animals - by asking the public to sew mittens and pouches!